 - If a student is expected to be confined to his home and/or a hospital for an extended period or time due to injury, illness or other disability, the child's parent/guardian should be referred to a school counselor as soon as possible to obtain the services of a "homebound" teacher.

 WCPS has more than 2,100 military connected students attending schools across the district.
-Please contact the WCPS Military Liaison Counselor, Jamie Livengood, with questions or for more information about military student support: telephone, 919-738-0070 or email, [email protected]
+Please contact the WCPS District Military Liaison, Heather Winstead, with questions or for more information about military student support: 919-738-0070 or [email protected]

 Support for military students and families includes, but is not limited to:

-- Military Liaison Counselor – supports and advocates for military-connected students and families. http://www.waynecountyschools.org/military.aspx
+- District Military Liaison – supports and advocates for military-connected students and families. https://www.waynecountyschools.org/military.aspx

 - Deployment Support – available by request.
 School counselors can help provide support for your child over the course of a deployment.
 Schools may offer deployment support groups or sessions.
 Remember that schools rely on families to inform them about an upcoming deployment.
 Please contact your child’s school counselor to discuss deployment support.